 Now that we’ve tidied up the digital side of your computer, it’s time to have a look at the hardware itself.
-Neglecting to clean your computer on a regular basis can spell disaster to the longevity of your system.
-Just imagine how many crumbs, skin cells and pieces of dirt make their way into your keyboard.
+Neglecting to clean your computer regularly can spell disaster to the longevity of your system.
+Imagine how many crumbs, skin cells and pieces of dirt make their way into your keyboard.

-Now, imagine all that grime adding up over years.
+Now, imagine all that grime adding up over the years.
 It’s not a pretty picture.